hanford/next-offline/readme.md

 ```

 ### Runtime registration
-Alternative to compile-time, you can take control of registering/unregistering in your application code by importing `next-offline/runtime`
+Alternative to compile-time, you can take control of registering/unregistering in your application code by using the `next-offline/runtime` module.

 ```js
 import { register, unregister } from 'next-offline/runtime'